Guidelines on Urological Infections. European Association of Urology. Accessed November 2, 2021. https://uroweb.org/guideline/urological-infections

 Because resistance rates of community-acquired Escherichia coli strains to fluoroquinolone are >10% in many areas in Canada, it can no longer be recommended as the first-line choice for empiric treatment.

 A single daily dose of an aminoglycoside can be used (eg, IV gentamicin 5-7 mg/kg) for empiric treatment in patients with contraindications to ceftriaxone.
-If resistance rates in community-acquired Escherichia coli strains are <10%, antibiotics listed above under a) and b) can be considered for empiric treatment before culture results are available.
+If resistance rates in community-acquired Escherichia coli strains are <10%, antibiotics listed above under 1) and 2) can be considered for empiric treatment before culture results are available.

 1) IV ceftriaxone 1 to 2 g once daily.